 Lead: Earl Theisen

-This was a five-part series in which photographer Earl Theisen from Look magazine taught the kids how to use a camera.
-They visited several locations, including the San Diego Zoo and Disneyland.
-Jack Jackman was not a Mouseketeer, but was used for two ACH series.
-He was likely the son of Bob Jackman, then head of the Disney Music Department.
+Five-part occasional series with photographer Earl Theisen from Look magazine teaching the kids how to use a camera.
+Filmed on location at various sites including the San Diego Zoo and Disneyland.
+Jack was not a Mouseketeer, but was used for two ACH Day series.
+He was likely related to Bob Jackman, then head of the Disney Music Department.

 Fun With a Camera #2